-Council implemented a new valuation roll on 1 August 2014 that informed the budgeted property rates in 2015/16.
+Council have implemented a new valuation roll on 1 August 2014 that influenced the budgeted outcome for the provision for property rates in 2015/16.

 1.4.2 Sale of Water and Impact of Tariff Increases

 South Africa faces similar challenges with regard to water supply as it did with electricity, since demand growth out strips supply.
 Therefore, National Treasury urges municipalities to review the level and structure of their water tariffs carefully, with a view to ensure: